Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Fri Jan 09 2026
+Last update on Mon Jan 12 2026

-**357 day before 2027 ⏱**
+**354 day before 2027 ⏱**

-🤖 This README.md is updated with love, by Gabot ❤️
+🤖 This README.md is updated with pleasure, by Gabot ❤️